sorear/september-ddb/README.md

 This is required for RPC without anomalies and as such is built in to the system.

-Maintaining causal order in the presence of parallel replication is hard. topounbase's critical insight here is that while you cannot safely reorder updates without metadata, you can forget which update came first by bundling them into a transaction, and bundling transactions into ever-larger transactions as they ascend the cache hierarchy so as to maintain the transaction rate below the inverse light-diameter of the cache.
+Maintaining causal order in the presence of parallel replication is hard. hunbase's critical insight here is that while you cannot safely reorder updates without metadata, you can forget which update came first by bundling them into a transaction, and bundling transactions into ever-larger transactions as they ascend the cache hierarchy so as to maintain the transaction rate below the inverse light-diameter of the cache.

-As progressively larger caches can thus be seen to tick slower and slower, topounbase can also be seen to maintain causality by partitioning spacetime into spherical cells of various sizes.
+As progressively larger caches can thus be seen to tick slower and slower, hunbase can also be seen to maintain causality by partitioning spacetime into spherical cells of various sizes.
 I've toyed with a metaphor of "frequency-domain data replication" but it has not seemed fruitful so far.

-topounbase draws a distinction between that which is replicated up (currently "data", although "commands" might be more apt in some cases) and that which is replicated down ("indices").
+hunbase draws a distinction between that which is replicated up (currently "data", although "commands" might be more apt in some cases) and that which is replicated down ("indices").
 Data cannot be interpreted in isolation; indices always require higher-level indices for construction, but are modified by data at each level.
 To support reading newly created data without requiring a round trip to the root system, the object ID space is partitioned and each system pre-receives a subscription to its portion of the ID space.
 Data replication behaves as a state-based CRDT.